The Object of My Affection-1998

 Grade: B

-The Object of My Affection (1998) is a romantic comedy riddled with the standard cliches and obvious situation setups of similar types of film.
+The Object of My Affection (1998) is a romantic comedy riddled with the standard clichés and obvious plot setups of similar films.

 As a whole, it is plot-driven rather than character-driven.

-The redeeming factor is that it adds a left-of-center approach and delves into LGBTQ territory, albeit in a soft touch, which more mainstream American films were only starting to do in the late 1990s.
+The redeeming factor is that it takes a left-of-center approach and delves into LGBTQ territory, albeit in a soft-touch way, which more mainstream American films were only starting to do in the late 1990s.

-It’s common to fantasize about what might have been if feelings were different and as the film explores, even try to go straight.
+It’s common to fantasize about what might have been if feelings had been different, and, as the film explores, even to try to go straight.

 The film itself has a definite Will & Grace vibe, a popular television program emerging at this time, and even has the same location.
-The main characters become the very best of friends, watching movies together and sharing intimate moments just like a romantic couple would do.
+The main characters become the very best of friends, watching movies together and sharing intimate moments, just like a romantic couple would.

-The late 1990s was a time when gay characters took center stage so The Object of My Affection gets a thumbs up for being part of the herd.
+The late 1990s were a time when gay characters took center stage, so The Object of My Affection gets a thumbs up for being part of the herd.

 Nina Borowski (Jennifer Aniston) lives in Brooklyn, New York, and works as a social worker.
 She invites her new gay friend, George (Paul Rudd), to move into her apartment after he breaks up with his longtime lover, Robert (Tim Daly).